Sinking of the Titanic: Launching of the last lifeboats

 By 01:30, Titanic's downward angle was increasing, but not more than 5 degrees, with an increasing list to port.
 The deteriorating situation was reflected in the tone of the messages sent from the ship: "We are putting the women off in the boats" at 01:25, "Engine room getting flooded" at 01:35, and at 01:45, "Engine room full up to boilers."
 This was Titanic's last intelligible signal, sent as the ship's electrical system began to fail; subsequent messages were jumbled and unintelligible.
 The two radio operators nonetheless continued sending out distress messages almost to the very end.

 The remaining boats were filled much closer to capacity and in an increasing rush.
 No. 11 was filled with five people more than its rated capacity.
 As it was lowered, it was nearly flooded by water being pumped out of the ship.
-No. 13 narrowly avoided the same problem but those aboard were unable to release the ropes from which the boat had been lowered.
+No. 13 narrowly avoided the same problem, but those aboard were unable to release the ropes from which the boat had been lowered.
 It drifted astern, directly under No. 15 as it was being lowered.
-The ropes were cut in time and both boats made it away safely.
+The ropes were cut in time and both boats got away safely.